rackerlabs/rackspace-how-to/content/rackspace-email/set-up-dns-records-for-cloud-office-email.md

    <img src="{% asset_path rackspace-email/set-up-dns-records-for-cloud-office-email/rackspace_dns_setup.png %}" />

-   **Warning:** If you change DNS settings for a domain that was hosting email elsewhere, user email clients and devices must be reconfigured to point to Rackspace.
-Send your users to <http://emailhelp.rackspace.com> to assist them with new settings.

-3. Save your changes.

 **Note:** Your new settings take 24 to 48 hours to propagate to the world.
 For more information on **propagation**, see [DNS propagation](/how-to/dns-record-definitions#dns-propagation).

+Lastly, **save** your changes.
 You have successfully set up your DNS for your domain, allowing users to send and receive email from your Rackspace Hosted Email solution.

+If you change DNS settings for a domain that was hosting email elsewhere, user email clients and devices must be reconfigured to point to Rackspace.
+Send your users to <http://emailhelp.rackspace.com> to assist them with new settings.

 If you would like to learn more about the DNS entries that are required to properly use email services at Rackspace, brief explanations are provided below with links to more in-depth articles: